 Can we close the case?

-Second, modern behaviour is not dependent on brain size and thus not directly related to the brain.
+Second, modern behaviour is not dependent on brain size and thus is not directly related to the brain.
 It’s not about adult abilities, although scientists so stubbornly claim.
 One needs to be careful in the direction of the causal relationship.
-Although language undoubtedly developed along with the brain, that is not the whole picture.
+Although language undoubtedly developed with the brain, that is not the whole picture.
 It isn’t easy to see if symbolic language is considered an ability.
 Namely, it is difficult to explain where it comes from unless there is a change in the brain.
-But because modern behaviour emerges just as suddenly as one can only imagine, it cannot be a product of gradual development.
-Or, more precisely, modern behaviour is not just language, tool-making, dressing, etc., but about how these characteristics are preserved from child to adult individual.
+But because modern behaviour emerges just as suddenly as one can imagine, it cannot be a product of gradual development.
+Or more precisely, modern behaviour is not just about language, tool-making, dressing, etc., but about how these characteristics are preserved from childhood to adulthood.
 We can not identify the failure because adulthood is a seamless continuation of childhood.
 To determine the malfunction, we need good luck to notice the mental change that occurs only very rarely.

 Things that have been innate and self-evident to human children for millions of years turn into mysteries when applied to adults.
 Admittedly, it took a long time before the adults adopted the habits of the children.
 However, understanding this abnormal development is the key to understanding the stages of modern behaviour.
-Working hypotheses such as the “executive function and working memory model” from Thomas Wynn and Frederick Coolidge are per se in the right direction but practically irrelevant.
-Working memory refers to the mind’s ability to hold information needed for complex tasks.
+Working hypotheses such as the “executive function and working memory model” from Thomas Wynn and Frederick Coolidge is per se in the right direction but practically irrelevant.
+Working memory is the mind’s ability to hold information for complex tasks.
 Executive function encompasses the brain’s ability to plan and strategise.
-These have been latent characteristics of all homo children for millions of years and thus by no means new features.
-We think cognitive functions such as planning and learning are complex because they indicate the mind’s ability to temporarily focus on, store, and manage information.
+These have been latent characteristics of all homo children for millions of years and, thus, by no means new features.
+We think cognitive functions such as planning and learning are complex because they indicate the mind’s ability to focus on, store, and manage information temporarily.
 But will their glamour disappear if they tell us nothing about adult individuals and human development?
 Perhaps so.

 So, modern behaviour is more of a disease than an ability.
-It cannot be defined as a product of the brain or as a completely new phenomenon.
+It cannot be defined as a brain product or a completely new phenomenon.
 It is none of these.
 The only way to explain the emergence of modern behaviour is to understand it as a continuation of childhood behaviour made possible by a genetic defect.
-Therefore, the mystery could not be solved by studying the modern behaviour alone, but also the archaic behaviour and how it became displaced.
-Moreover, modern behaviour confuses scholars with its species trait-like nature.
+Therefore, the mystery could not be solved by studying modern behaviour alone, but also archaic behaviour and how it became displaced.
+Moreover, modern behaviour confuses scholars with its species’ trait-like nature.
 Therefore, behavioural modernity is more of a disguise of illness.

 Lost in criminal archives

 Modern behaviour cannot be understood without archaic behaviour.
-It is absolutely essential.
-Although it does not occur anymore as such, it has left trails on indigenous worldview, world religions, mysticism, and art, among other things.
+It is essential.
+Although it does not occur anymore, it has left trails on indigenous worldviews, world religions, mysticism, and art, among other things.
 The account of Adam and Eve is possibly the very first written version of the emergence of modern behaviour.
 The story is not credible if it is taken literally.
 But a proper private eye can read between the lines.
 The story is an excellent attempt to explain the emergence of modern behaviour.
 Adam and Eve are the symbols of the human species.
 The first couple refers to the essential role of heredity.
-Just as Adam and Eve are described here, so, in the case of the human species, part of the population was hereditary normal as part was not.
-Given the limited scientific knowledge of its time, the description is indeed apt.
+Just as Adam and Eve are described here, in the case of the human species, part of the population was hereditary normal, and part was not.
+Given the limited scientific knowledge of its time, the description is apt.
 It supports our report as it considers modern behaviour an accident caused by man himself.
 It even describes the genetic defect as a serpent that offers Adam and Eve immortality.
-The serpent allures humans out of nature that is, paradise.
+The serpent allures humans out of nature, that is, out of paradise.
 Man’s sin was only to accept the temptation not to die.
-Indeed, the human species was saved from extinction precisely because of the genetic defect.
-The thing I have defined as an illness, or mental adolescence, is described as a judgment of God (nature) in the story.
+Indeed, the human species was saved from extinction precisely because of genetic defect.
+The thing I have defined here as an illness, or mental adolescence, is described as a judgment of God (nature) in the story.
 However, Eve could not fail to offer Adam ”the fruit”, and Adam could not fail to ”taste” it when it comes to hereditary matters.
 Even though the story says nothing about growth, it should be understood as a symbolic account of actual evolutionary events, not a fable.
 The story is probably much older than the Bible and tells a lot about the wisdom of the era.

 Religious people sometimes also speak of rebirth and enlightenment.
 But, of course, we should not understand these spontaneous expressions literally.
 Unknowingly, however, they seek a solution in the minds of an archaic human.
-Rebirth can thus be understood as the abandonment of modern behaviour that happens accidentally in mystical experiences.
+Rebirth can thus be understood as abandoning modern behaviour that happens accidentally in mystical experiences.